akashghimireOfficial/smart_mobility_engineering_lab_12194814/week4/cli_tools/about.md

 - Node who send `message` via `topics` are called `publisher.`
 - Node who receive `message` via `topics` are called `subscriber.`
 - `message`: specific data type on which topics communicate.
 They are defined by ``.msg``  file for custom messge.
 The data includes information coming from the sensors.

+`How to run shell scripts for ros2 topics ? `:
+- chmod +x topics.sh
+- ./topics.sh

+I have explained in more detailed below; however, you can just run shell script to automate and fasten your experience.

 ### Task